Gold Coast Knights F.C.

-Gold Coast Knights Football Club is a professional soccer club based in Carrara, Queensland, Australia.
-The Croatian Australian backed club play in the National Premier Leagues Queensland, the top flight of the Football Queensland administrative division and the second flight of the Australian soccer league system.
-The club has won one National Premier Leagues Queensland championship, along with a variety of regional honours.
+Gold Coast Knights Football Club is a semi-professional soccer club based in Carrara, Queensland, Australia.
+The Croatian Australian backed club play in the National Premier Leagues Queensland, the top level of the Football Queensland and the second level of the Australian soccer league system.
+The club has won three NPL Queensland championship, one premiership, one state cup and a variety of regional honours.

-Gold Coast Knights was established in 1978, with the first senior team fielded within the Gold Coast's second division in 1979.
-The club originally played at Musgrave Hill until 1982, where since the club has played at the Croatian Sports Centre in the suburb of Carrara.
+Gold Coast Knights was established in 1979, with the first senior team fielded within the Gold Coast's second division in 1979.
+The club originally played at Musgrave Hill until 1982, when it moved to the Croatian Sports Centre in Carrara.
 The club won its first major honour in 1981, where the club won the Gold Coast top division President's Cup under the former name, St. Anthony's Soccer Club.
 The club has been one of the most successful soccer clubs based on the Gold Coast.

 Gold Coast Knights soccer club has hosted the Australian-Croatian Soccer Tournament in 1995, 2012 and 2018.

 History

 1978−1999: Formation and name changes

-Gold Coast Knights Soccer Club was formed by a group of Croatian migrants in the Gold Coast region in 1978, under the name St. Anthony’s Soccer Club.
+Gold Coast Knights Soccer Club was formed by a group of Croatian migrants in the Gold Coast region in 1978, under the name St. Anthony's Soccer Club.
 The club has just one side, an U-14 side, which was coached by Mladen Marinac.
 The side trained at Aquinas College and played its home games at Musgrave Hill.
 In 1979, a senior team was formed and entered the local Men's 2nd Division competition.
 The growth of the Croatian migrant population in Gold Coast coincided with the growth of the club.
 In 1981, under the leadership of Željko Bambić, a Men's 1st Division side was entered.
 In 1982, the club bought land in Carrara, Queensland, where two fields were put down and a small clubhouse built.
 The first game was played at Carrara in 1984, a year in which, under the leadership of coach Charlie Runje, the club won the Premiership and the Presidents Cup.
 In the late 80s, St. Anthony's became Gold Coast Croatia Soccer Club.
 In 1991, the club decided to redevelop the clubrooms to cater for the expanding needs of the club.
-In the 90s, the football federation requested "Croatia" to be removed from the club's name and so, after spending a year as Gold Coast C.S.C., the club settled on the name Carrara Cro’s Soccer Club in 1993.
+In the 90s, the football federation requested "Croatia" to be removed from the club's name and so, after spending a year as Gold Coast C.S.C., the club settled on the name Carrara Cro's Soccer Club in 1993.
 They kept this name until 1999, when the club became known as Gold Coast Knights Soccer Club.
 The name change followed a meeting with National Soccer League side Melbourne Knights FC, with whom a sister-club relationship was formed.